guiltygyoza/blog/_posts/2020-04-03-the-pboc-report-part-2.md

 #### Question 1: Is the GDP number reported by the National Bureau of Statistics of China (NBS) accurate?

-**This question touches the heart of macroeconomic policy-making.
+**This question touches the heart of macroeconomic policy implementation.
 I opined that the statistics reported by the NBS does not reflect the true GDP, wherein the error is considerably large.** Due to country-to-country differences in their conditions, as well as the different capacities in statistics gathering, there is no value in comparing GDPs across different countries.
 The dogmatic application of traditional monetary policy model will result in clear monetary policy failure.
-Therefore, the statistics from the NBS shall not serve as the only data that drives policy making; **we need to build big data model for GDP and implement marketization, fine-grain and dynamic data management.**
+Therefore, the statistics from the NBS shall not serve as the only data that drives policy implementation; **we need to build big data model for GDP and implement marketization, fine-grain and dynamic data management.**

-Due to its important role in policy making, the measurement of GDP shall tolerate no compromise at all.
+Due to its important role in policy implementation, the measurement of GDP shall tolerate no compromise at all.
 In 2015, IMF predicted that we have approached the end of the American Era — China's GDP based on Purchasing Power Parity (PPP) will surpass the US in 5 years — and that 2016 will be the first year of the Chinese Era.
 This statement was an atomic bomb to the western countries and fueled controversy.
 The western media voiced their doubt and anxiety.
 In reality, this conclusion was complete unscientific.
 The reason is that the PPP was derived from the chosen basket of goods, but the estimates of their true prices were erroneous.
 Currently the price of major agricultural produce and the price of durable consumer goods based on PPP in China are higher than the western countries.
 IMF's conclusion is therefore invalid.

 (*From my own research experience, I opined that IMF's conclusion and methodology is inapplicable to China's situation.
 I attended the training program designed for central bank senior managers and discovered that many of their research methodologies are completely inapplicable to China.
 For instance, IMF uses the Life-Cycle Hypothesis (LCH) extensively to analyze investments and savings, but they fail to recognize the unique tradition and economic structure of each country.
 Households are the basic building blocks of China's economy, while the LCH assumes that individuals are the basic building blocks of an economy as is the case in the US among other developed countries.
 The life cycle curves of these two economic structures are very different.
 China's curve would resemble an upward linear trend, while the LCH's one would resemble a normal distribution.
 An obvious evidence is that savings rates in China and Southeast Asian countries are higher than that of western countries.*)